• ECTS

 Objectives

-1) have a thorough understanding of basic concepts: heritabilities, additive/dominance genetic variance, selection gradients, response to selection, covariance between relatives
+1) in-depth knowledge of basic concepts: heritabilities, additive/dominant genetic variance, selection gradients, response to selection, covariances between relatives

 2) understand QTL and genetic association techniques (GWAS) 2) know how to construct a protocol to estimate variance components and heritabilities in an experimental design

-3) know how to analyze data from controlled crosses using linear models and data from natural populations using the animal model.
+3) know how to analyze data from crosses controlled by linear models and data from natural populations via the animal model.

 4) be able to understand how quantitative genetics can be used to address evolutionary questions, and to understand articles that do so.